district0x/district-ui-mobile/README.md

        :else [:span "We don't know if you're on a mobile device."])])))
 ```

-A more specific use-case, is determining if the device is
+Another use-case is determining if the device is
 [coinbase](https://wallet.coinbase.com/)-compatible.

 ```clojure